tharumbun/astrowind/src/content/post/ghost-review.md

 Another great feature of Ghost is its flexibility.
 Ghost can be used to create a wide variety of websites, from simple blogs to complex news sites.
 It is also easy to customize Ghost to match your specific needs.

-Ghost is also very secure.
+[Ghost](https://ghost.org/) is also very secure.
 It is built with security in mind, and it comes with a number of features that help to protect your website from attack.
 This is important for any publisher who wants to ensure that their website is safe and secure.

-### Features of Ghost CMS
+**Features of Ghost**

 Speed: Ghost sites are built to load quickly, even on slow connections.
 This is important for both publishers and users, as it ensures that everyone has a good experience when visiting a Ghost-powered website.